 Is porn causing sexual dysfunction?

 You may be unsatisfied with your penis size because you’ve been watching too much porn.
-Multiple research studies have shown that men become more concerned about the size of their genitals and their performance the more pornography they viewed.
+Multiple research studies have shown that viewing more pronography, caused men to become more concerned about the size of their genitals and their performance.

-But it’s worth remembering that in most cases, pornography is highly unrealistic.
-Much like the airbrushed photograph, it’s a depiction of a sexual fantasy that rarely happens in real life.
+It’s worth remembering that in most cases, pornography is very unrealistic.
+Much like an airbrushed photograph, it’s a depiction of a sexual fantasy that rarely happens in real life.

 How to have great sex with a small penis?